 I’ll show you how to focus your guitar practice time through an exercise I’m sure you’ve encountered before in some variation or another:

 I’ve spent countless hours practicing exercises like this and I’m sure they’ve somewhat helped my musical progress.
-However, I would have gained way more had I practiced these exercise with intentions more specific than training my fingers or playing faster
+However, I would have gained way more had I practiced this exercise with intentions more specific than training my fingers or playing faster.

 The aim of this lesson is to show how you can get more from even such a simple exercise if you know what to look for, and have specific goals you want to achieve while practicing it.

 What you will do is to, practice that same exercise but this time, you will ask questions to yourself while you’re doing it.

 Ask these questions one at a time, and in the following order:

 1. Is my left hand in the correct position while I’m playing each note? (consult with your teacher, or do an online search about correct hand positions.
 Incorrect hand positions will lead to inefficient playing, habits that will be hard to correct, and can even lead to a hand injury)